josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 We just never agreed on what was a feature, and what was a bug.

-Likewise, I suspect most people on opposing sides of the Tailwind debate actually see Tailwind quite similarly.

-Our contention isn't with Tailwind; it's with the valuations we made long before we ever chose our tools.
+Likewise, I suspect most people on opposing sides of the Tailwind debate actually complete agree on Tailwind itself.
+I don't think we disagree on atomic CSS, or utility classes; I think our contention comes from the valuations we made long before we ever chose our tools.
 Where one of us sees a selling point, the other sees a flaw.

 Tailwind _is_ great.